ashutosh-narkar/opa-spiffe-authz/README.md

 ## Overview

-This is a demo of integrating OPA and SPIFEE.
+This is a demo of integrating OPA and SPIRE.
 The goal of the demo is to show:

 - How OPA can be used to authorize mTLS connections